Why You Should Care:

 - Ratchet up your olfactory system

 If is smells phishy, it probably is.
 Can you spot the phony?
-Here's some help: read our Phishing Primer; check for security alerts on the CIS blog; test your Phishing IQ; play Phishing Scams: Avoid the Bait; learn about the work of the Anti-Phishing Working Group.
+Here's some help: check for phishing alerts in the Phish Bowl (brown.edu/go/phishbowl); read Spot, Protect Yourself and Recover from Phishing; test your Phishing IQ; play Phishing Scams: Avoid the Bait; learn about the work of the Anti-Phishing Working Group.